iscc/iscc-specs/docs/specification.md

 ##### Partial Content Flag (PCF)

 The last bit of the header byte is the "Partial Content Flag".
 It designates if the Content-ID applies to the full content or just some part of it.
 The PCF MUST be set as a `0`-bit (**full GMT-specific content**) by default.
 Setting the PCF to `1` enables applications to create multiple ISCCs for partial extracts of one and the same digital file.
 The exact semantics of *partial content* are outside of the scope of this specification.
-Applications that plan to support partial Content-IDs should clearly define their semantics.
+Applications that plan to support partial Content-IDs SHOULD clearly define their semantics.
 For example, an application might create separate ISCC for the text contents of multiple articles of a magazine issue.
 In such a scenario the Meta-, Data-, and Instance-IDs are the compound key for the magazine issue, while the Content-ID-Text component distinguishes the different articles of the issue.
 The different Content-ID-Text components would automatically be "bound" together by the other 3 components.

 #### Data-ID Component